-- Severe Falls A single fall can lead to anything from a concussion to a life-changing brain injury.
+- Severe slips and falls: A single fall can lead to anything from a concussion to a life-changing brain injury.
 Falls down stairs or off of an elevated location are the most likely to cause a brain injury, but even trip-and-fall accidents can be enough to injure the head.

-- Medical Malpractice, Caretaker Neglect & Birth Injuries Hospitals and nursing homes are common settings for brain injuries.
+- Medical malpractice, caretaker neglect, and birth injuries: Hospitals and nursing homes are common settings for brain injuries.
 This includes infants harmed during birth, malpractice by doctors, and abusive neglect in nursing homes or elder care facilities.
-When a brain injury is caused by provider’s negligence, the hospital or facility is liable for the results.
+When a brain injury is caused by the provider’s negligence, the hospital or facility is liable for the results.

 There are three main reasons you should not accept this kind of downgrading:

-- Initial diagnosis may not be correct.
+- The initial diagnosis may not be correct.
 Even doctors who understand brain injuries have a hard time evaluating the full extent of the damage at first.
 And many doctors simply haven’t seen enough cases to make an accurate call.
 It’s important to see a specialist with enough knowledge and experience to give you a diagnosis – and treatment plan – that you believe in.

-- Initial treatment may not produce results.
+- Initial treatments may not produce results.
 For brain injuries, treatment plans are always subject to revision.
 The injury may be more extensive than expected or take longer to show signs of progress.

 All of these add up to one truth: it’s hard to know how severe a brain injury is at the start.
 Or how much it will cost.
 That’s why it’s so important never to accept an insurance offer until you know the full impact of the injury on your life.